This page details the species of humanoid space pirates that scavenge various planets in hopes for a place of their own.

 - Ermine Cape Effect: Unlike Captains in Destiny, Dusk Captains seem to have adopted the fur cloaks of the House of Wolves.

-- Purple Is Powerful: They've adopted purple heraldry and clothing, a color previously unseen in any Fallen House.
+- Purple Is Powerful: They've adopted purple heraldry and clothing, a colour previously unseen in any Fallen House.
+Season of Dawning reveals that purple used to be the colours of the House of Rain; rather fitting, considering it was once the lowest house just above the House of Exile.

 - The Red Baron: Many Fallen leaders of the House of Dusk bear titles like "The Depraved" or "the Enduring."